orthecreedence/wookie-doc/views/docs/best-practices.md

 ### Error handling
-There is a [section covering error handling](/docs/error-handling) in the docs, but I feel this is yet another chance to reiterate.
+There is a [section covering error handling](/docs/error-handling) in the docs, but I'm going to take this chance to talk about error handling *in general* when using cl-async et al.

+There are two basic setups

 Error handling in asynchronous systems is very important.
 A rogue condition can completely halt the execution of your application and leave your clients